UOSHUB/BackEnd/Requests/README.md

     - Full Year is the year in 4 digits
     - Season Number is one of these values {10: Fall, 20: Spring, 30: Summer}
     - For example, Fall 2017 term's code is `201710`
+- Course Key: Course's MyUDC identifier, which is a 7 digits number
+- Course Id: Course's Blackboard identifier, which is a 5 digits number
-> Reports specific values are listed in `./reports/values.py`
+> Package's specific values are listed in `./<package>/values.py`